 Sometimes the magnificent vista of learning is not limited by the capacity of our mind but rather by the artificial limitations we place upon ourselves and our ability to learn.
 We must expand the capacity of our mind.
 Just think of what our learning limitations were before the computer became a universal tool for research, learning, and Internet communication.
 It is hard for our grandchildren to imagine how we were educated without computers.
 (Or, for that matter, how we lived without a cell phone or survived without pizza as a diet staple.
 The list is endless.)

-I would like to share with you a unique personal learning experience over thirty years that relates to the emerging computer technology benefits in family history research.
+I would like to share with you a unique personal learning experience spanning over thirty years that relates to the emerging computer technology benefits in family history research.
 In the 1970s I observed Elder Theodore H. Burton presenting the future concept of computers being used for family records and research.
 He was even bold enough to teach and proclaim that the computer technology was given to man for use to hasten the day of family history, genealogy, and temple work.

 Elder Burton’s initial computer proclamation was met with understandable reservations: “Computers will always be too big and too expensive for personal use.”
 “There will never be enough Church members with computers.”
 “So few of the members are able to operate computers.”
 “The detail and explanation required and the examination required to make personal research compatible with temple records are too complex.”
 All seemed reasonable reservations for their time, but what of the future computer developments?